-Pollen data Collection
+Pollen Data Collection

-Observed airborne pollen data from 85 monitor stations from 1994 to 2010 at nine different climates zones (Figure 4) in the US were studied to examine the annual mean and peak value of daily concentrations of five different species of pollens (Ambrosia, Artemisia, Betula, Gramineae, and Quercus).
-Time series Analysis were used to simulate start dates and season lengths of these five different kinds of pollen for the 17 year length data in contiguous US (CONUS).
-For most of the studied stations, comparison of mean pollen indices between the periods of 1994–2000 and 2001–2011 showed that these five different species pollen were observed to flower 1–3 weeks earlier; annual mean and peak value of daily pollen concentrations tended to increase by 10.6 %–248 %.
+Observed airborne pollen data from 85 monitor stations from 1994 to 2010 at nine different climates zones in the US (Figure 4) were studied to examine the annual mean and peak value of daily concentrations of five different species of pollens (Ambrosia, Artemisia, Betula, Gramineae, and Quercus).
+Regression analyses were used to simulate start dates and season lengths of these five different kinds of pollen for the 17 years’ data in the contiguous US (CONUS).
+For most of the studied stations, comparison of mean pollen indices between the periods of 1994–2000 and 2001–2011 showed that these five different pollen species were observed to flower 1–2 weeks earlier; annual mean and peak value of daily pollen concentrations tended to increase by 13.6 %–248 %.
 The observed pollen season lengths varied for Ambrosia, Artemisia, Betula, Gramineae and Quercus across the different monitoring stations in the United States.
-Optimum initial date and base temperature for start date was found to be 25th July for Ambrosia [Figure 9].
-The start data for Artemisia is 11th April [Figure 10], the start data for Betula is 29th March [Figure 11].
-The start date for Gramineae is 28th April [Figure 12] .the start date for Quercus is 22nd March [Figure 13].the pollen season lasts roughly 3months for each species, respectively.
-Simulation results indicated that responses of these different kinds of pollens to climate are expected to vary for different regions.
+Optimum initial date and base temperature for start date was found to be 25th July for Ambrosia [Figure 9], 11th April for Artemisia is[Figure 10], 29th March for Betula [Figure 11], 28th April for Gramineae [Figure 12], and 22nd March for Quercus [Figure 13].
+The pollen season lasts roughly 3months for each species, respectively.
+Simulation results indicate that responses of these different kinds of pollens to climate are expected to vary for different regions.
 Observed airborne pollen counts were obtained from monitoring stations of the American Academy of Allergy Asthma and Immunology (AAAAI) located in 9 different climate regions.
 The reported pollen data were classified only at the level of genus.
 Species under genus of Ambrosia, Artemisia, Betula, Gramineae or Quercus were not differentiated.
-Data used here are from March to September, which covers all the pollen season for all kinds of pollen species discussed above, the spatial distribution scenario of Betula in 2004 is displayed as an example, using VERDI.
-We are using logarithm instead of linear to make the figure clearer
+Data used here are from March to September, which covers all the pollen season for all kinds of pollen species discussed above.
+The spatial distribution scenario of Betula in 2004 is displayed as an example using VERDI.
+We are using logarithm instead of linear to make the figure clearer.

-Population data and Exposure Factor
+Population Data and Exposure Factors

-The population data is from the United States census bureau.
-The demographic data contains the general population information (U.S 2010) , in which the state-level population is by age group and sex.
-We combine those data, using ArcGIS to generate the population data on age and sex in 9 different climate regions to fit the corresponding pollen data.
+The population data are from the United States census bureau.
+The demographic data contain general population information (U.S 2010) , in which the state-level population is classified by age group and sex.
+We combined those data, using ArcGIS to generate the population data on age and sex in 9 different climate regions to couple with the corresponding pollen data.